solidcode79/Unofficial-CS6515-FAQ/README.md

 With that in mind, I will go over things that trip people over ... after the exam 1 grades come out.

+## A bit about the problems that are part of the exams (each exam has 2 usually)
+The important bit about those problems is that you can expect them to be _novel_.
+What this means is that usually, you would have not encountered those exact problems before.
+The level of novelty may vary from a slight variation over the homework problems to something that takes a while to figure out the relationship with your material.
+Failure to recognize these facts is the root cause of failure.

 ## Flawed ideas you MAY find on Ed during courses of the semester or on (now erstwhile) OMSCentral
 1. HW and exam aren't related - They are!
 2. This course is not important for the industry - It is!
 3. Leetcoding for this course is not helpful - It is helpful!
 4. Exams should be dropped and the course should be made more 'project centric' - It's a perspective.

 ## Why is this course so exam centric?
-How/Why topics of GA are selected?
+How topics of GA are selected?

 Take any graduate-level algorithm course from any of the top schools and you'll find that it's mostly taught like CS6515 and the topic selection is also similar.